The Lost Vikings 2

-Lost Vikings 2 is a 1997 puzzle-platform game developed by Beam Software and published by Interplay.
+Lost Vikings 2 is a 1997 puzzle-platform game developed by Blizzard Entertainment and Beam Software, and published by Interplay.
 All versions of the game, except the SNES release, were titled Lost Vikings 2: Norse by Norsewest (Norse by Norse West: The Return of The Lost Vikings in the U.S.).
-The sequel to The Lost Vikings, it features the original three characters plus two new playable characters: Fang the werewolf and Scorch the dragon.
+The sequel to The Lost Vikings, it features the original three Viking characters plus two new playable characters: Fang the werewolf and Scorch the dragon.
 The gameplay remains largely the same, though the three Viking characters all have new or modified abilities.

-The releases for MS-DOS, Microsoft Windows, PlayStation, and Saturn feature pre-rendered 3D graphics, CD music and extensive voice acting provided by Rob Paulsen (Erik), Jeff Bennett (Baleog and Fang), Jim Cummings (Olaf, Tomator), and Frank Welker (Scorch).
-The SNES version by Blizzard Entertainment continued the use of the more cartoony graphics style seen in the original game.
+The releases for MS-DOS, Microsoft Windows, PlayStation, and Saturn feature pre-rendered 3D graphics, CD music and extensive voice acting provided by Rob Paulsen (Erik), Jeff Bennett (Baleog and Fang), Jim Cummings (Olaf, Tomator), Frank Welker (Scorch), Tress MacNeille, and Kath Soucie.

+The SNES version by Blizzard Entertainment, which was developed in 1995 but kept shelved until 1997 so it could be released together with the next generation versions by Beam Software, is the original version of the game and continued the use of the more cartoony graphics style seen in the first game.
+It is also the last Blizzard development on the SNES console.

 In celebration of the company's 30th anniversary, the SNES version of The Lost Vikings 2 was re-released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One as part of the Blizzard Arcade Collection on April 13, 2021.